UofM-PHYS30762/quickstart/README.md

 ## Instructions for using lab computers

-You should use Visual Studio Code as an Integrated Development Environment (IDE).
-Note: unlike last years, DO NOT USE Visual Studio 2019) and all installation will be ready for you thanks to IT Services.
+You should use Visual Studio Code as an Integrated Development Environment (IDE) and all installation will be ready for you thanks to IT Services.
+Note: unlike last years, DO NOT USE Visual Studio 2019!!

 To test that things work correctly and get accustomed to what the various commands do, there is a [tutorial on the VS Code website](https://code.visualstudio.com/docs/cpp/config-mingw#_create-a-hello-world-app) that you should follow before starting with your code.